 Preparation

-• Start a charcoal fire or turn on your gas grill to medium-high.
+Preheat the grill – Start a charcoal fire or preheat a gas grill to medium-high heat.

-• Place burgers on the hot grill and cook, without moving for about 3-4 minutes.
-Use a spatula to turn the hamburger over and cook for another 3-4 minutes for medium.
+Grill the burgers – Place the patties on the hot grill and cook without moving them for 3–4 minutes.
+Flip using a spatula and cook for another 3–4 minutes for medium doneness.

-• Remove the burgers from the grill and rest them for a few minutes while you toast the buns.
+Rest and toast – Remove the burgers from the grill and let them rest for a few minutes while you toast the buns on the grill.

 There is a chill in the air, but I can still sense spring.
 The days feel longer, the birds seem chirpier, and there is a whisper of optimism in the air accompanied by hope.
 Can you feel it?
 Of course this year’s springtime aspirations are deeper than winters past, with heavy hopes of collective healing from the pandemic trauma for our global village.